khanaiml/academia-industry-bridge-ml/README.md

 There is a real gap between how ML is taught in academia and how it's used in industry.
 Academia builds rigor and the ability to read papers and push the frontier, but rarely teaches you to ship.
 Industry builds reliability and scale, but rarely gives you time to understand *why* a method works or to read the paper it came from.

-Most bootcamps and internships train only for the industry side. **This program was built to close the gap in both directions** — to produce engineers who can read a paper *and* deploy a service, researchers who can productionize their own ideas.
+Most bootcamps and internships train only for the industry side. **This program was built to close the gap in both directions**, to produce engineers who can read a paper *and* deploy a service, researchers who can productionize their own ideas.

 I ran it as **AI Engineer & Trainer at TABSAP (2024–2026)**.
 This repository is the public artifact of that program: the philosophy, the full curriculum, the rubric I graded against, and the outcomes.